metamath/metamath-exe/doc/BUILD.md

 ## autotools

-Writng any of the above files, _configure_ and _Makefile_, is all but easy, in particular in a portable way.
+Writing any of the above files, _configure_ and _Makefile_, is all but easy, in particular in a portable way.
 A set of tools was written to support developers with this task.
 This set is called [Autotools](https://en.wikipedia.org/wiki/GNU_Autotools).
 The idea is to allow